Shiko13/Shiko13/README.md

 ## My name is Sergey and I'm a fullstack developer

-I have over 1 year of development experience (backend and frontend).
+I have 2 years of development experience (backend and frontend).

-## Technologies which I use:
+## Some technologies which I use:

 ### Backend Technologies